Atabord/JSSchool/ChallengeC05/README.md

 ## Note: Ajax calls will only works using a server, so I used VS live-server plugin while developing the project

+## How to run it?
+Before running the web app, please be sure to follow the next commands:
+* To compile sass:
+    * install sass an then use the next command on the principal directory
+        ```
+            sass sass:css
+        ```

 ## Watch it runing in your device:
 https://atabord.github.io/JSSchool/ChallengeC05/